BullsInsider - South Florida men's basketball season paused indefinitely due to COVID

 Due to the pause, Sunday’s game at Wichita State has been postponed as is the Jan.
 27 game against Temple.
 At this point in time, the Bulls’ next scheduled game is Jan.
 30 against Cincinnati in the Yuengling Center.

-No determination has been made on rescheduling any of the games USF has missed due to COVID-19 protocols.
+No determination has been made on rescheduling any of the games USF (7-5, 3-3 AAC) has missed due to COVID-19 protocols.

 🚨SCHEDULE UPDATE🚨— USF Men's Basketball😷 (@USFMBB) January 20, 2021